emberjs/ember-rails/README.md

 Additionally, it will add the following lines to `app/assets/javascripts/application.js`.
-By default, it uses the Rails Application's name and creates an `rails_app_name.js.coffee` file to setup application namespace and initial requires.
+By default, it uses the Rails Application's name and creates an `rails_app_name.js.coffee` file to setup application namespace and initial requires:

     //= require ember
     //= require ember/app